See what questions

 Review causes of types of Tremors in more specific categories:

 Treatment plans for tremors are individualized based on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, minimizes the tremors or episodes of tremors, and increases the ability of a person to function ...Tremors Treatments
+Treatment generally involves a multifaceted plan that addresses the cause, minimizes the tremors or episodes of tremors, and increases the ability of a person to function effectively and lead an active, ...Tremors Treatments

 Some of the possible treatments listed in sources for treatment of Tremors may include: